Chicago Child Custody Lawyer

 Modifying a custody agreement in Chicago can be a complex process, requiring evidence of a substantial change in circumstances affecting the child's welfare.
 Common reasons for modification include changes in parental employment, relocation, or significant shifts in the child's needs.
 To initiate a modification, a parent must file a petition with the appropriate family court detailing these changes.

 At Reed, Centracchio & Associates, LLC, our attorneys assist clients in preparing these petitions and guide them through each step of the modification process.
-We work closely with parents to gather supporting evidence and present compelling arguments that demonstrate why a modification serves the child's best interests.
+We work closely with parents to gather supporting evidence and present clear arguments that explain why a modification serves the child's best interests.
 By maintaining open communication and a structured approach, we strive to facilitate the smoothest possible adjustment to existing custody arrangements.

 Meet Our Team